360.859.9090 | 503.405.4300

 Size

-Though there are literally more than 500 different species of spiders in the Pacific Northwest, the average spider you’re likely to see in or around your home will be approximately 4 to 10mm in length, depending on its type, sex, and age.
+Though there are more than 500 species of spiders in the Pacific Northwest, the average spider you’re likely to see in or around your home will be approximately 4 to 10mm long, depending on its type, sex, and age.

 Color

 There are seemingly countless distinctions found in spider markings, and most spiders you see will be some variation of brown, gray, or black in color.
-Some spiders have ornate or distinct markings, like the infamous Black Widow spider.
+Some spiders, like the infamous Black Widow spider, have ornate or distinct markings.

 MORE ABOUT SPIDERS

 Despite their bad reputations, spiders aren’t all that interested in humans.
 They’re focused on spinning webs, eating insects, and reproducing.
-And while the vast majority of spiders you’ll come in contact with in the Pacific Northwest aren’t harmful or fatally venomous, if left untreated their population can grow quickly and overtake your home, property, and outbuildings.
+And while the vast majority of spiders you’ll come in contact with in the Pacific Northwest aren’t harmful or fatally venomous, their population can grow quickly and overtake your home, property, and outbuildings if left untreated.

-Due to the fact that a very large segment of our population has some fear of spiders (approximately one-quarter and one-third of U.S. men and women, respectively) to proper treatment and ongoing maintenance of your spider population is a crucial step in making your home comfortable for all who spend time there.
+Because a substantial segment of our population has some fear of spiders (approximately one-quarter and one-third of US men and women, respectively), proper treatment and ongoing maintenance of your spider population is a crucial step in making your home comfortable for all who spend time there.

 What are spiders?

 First things first: spiders are not insects.
 They’re arachnids.
-Though there are some details that each share (such as having exoskeletons, multiple pairs of eyes, etc.), insects have three distinct sections to their bodies (head, thorax, and abdomen) whereas arachnids have two (head and abdomen).
-Additionally, insects have three pairs of legs and arachnids have four pairs.
+Though each shares some details (such as exoskeletons, multiple pairs of eyes, etc.), insects have three distinct sections to their bodies (head, thorax, and abdomen).
+In contrast, arachnids have two (head and abdomen).
+Additionally, insects have three pairs of legs, and arachnids have four pairs.

 How did I get spiders?

-The reason you’re facing a spider infestation is because your home has the right conditions for spiders to thrive: a healthy insect population that spiders can consume for food, web-friendly spaces where they can spin and build their webs, standing water, cracks and crevices for hiding (spiders love the privacy and safety household clutter can provide), and, if you’re finding them inside the home, then it’s because you’ve unintentionally given them access via entry points such as compromised window or door seals, or other small but significant breaches.
+The reason you’re facing a spider infestation is that your home has the right conditions for spiders to thrive: a healthy insect population that spiders can consume for food, web-friendly spaces where they can spin and build their webs, standing water, cracks, and crevices for hiding (spiders love the privacy and safety household clutter can provide), and if you’re finding them inside the home, then it’s because you’ve unintentionally given them access via entry points such as compromised window or door seals, or other small but significant breaches.

 What do spiders eat?

 Spiders are cold-blooded carnivores.
-This means they feed off of other living creatures and do not ingest plant-life for nutrition.
-Unlike warm-blooded creatures, their body temperature changes as the weather does, affecting the way in which and how often they hunt for their food.
+This means they feed off other creatures and do not ingest plant life for nutrition.
+Unlike warm-blooded animals, their body temperature changes as the weather does, affecting how and how often they hunt for food.

-Primarily, the spiders you’ll find in the Pacific Northwest consume flies, mosquitoes, moths, centipedes and other insects.
-If food is scarce and there are multiple spiders competing for food, certain spiders are known to cannibalize their rivals.
-Some spiders are even known to eat birds, frogs, bats, and fish — but these aren’t at all the spiders you’ll find in an around your home.
+The spiders in the Pacific Northwest primarily consume flies, mosquitoes, moths, centipedes, and other insects.
+If food is scarce and multiple spiders are competing for food, certain spiders are known to cannibalize their rivals.
+Some spiders are even known to eat birds, frogs, bats, and fish — but these aren’t the spiders you’ll find around your home.

-Spiders are resilient and do not need three square meals a day as humans do.
+Spiders are resilient and do not need three square meals daily like humans.
 Ironically, spiders are also known to be picky eaters, preferring freshly caught insects and other prey vs. food that has sat beyond what they consider “fresh.”

 Where are the spiders coming from?

-There are a variety of reasons that spiders are getting into your home, most of which are preventable, given the right level of knowledge and consistency of care.
+There are various reasons that spiders are getting into your home, most of which are preventable, given the right level of knowledge and consistency of care.

 So, where are your spiders coming from?
 Here are a few ideas: